Wellome/thirdobsidianattempt/README.md

 # Welcome!
 Hello, and welcome back to another attempt at making a website.
 Whether you know me, or not, enjoy the slew of information now available... when I remember to update the website.
 Right now, I will **aim** to update this once a week.
 If you notice gaps in my folders, that's because I excluded them.
 For my vault exporting, I use [this plugin](obsidian://show-plugin?id=webpage-html-export).
 If you have the time, check them out!
-I majorly recommend them.
+I majorly recommend them. (apologies for the bad look on here, just start at https://wellome.github.io/thirdobsidianattempt )

 # Information about me
 I'm not one to put *too* much information about myself on the internet, but as of the 1st of January, 2025, here is what I use for Obsidian: